SAFE-Stack/docs/docs/v2-recipes/developing-and-testing/testing-the-client.md

 You will find a folder in the solution named **tests**.
 Inside this there is a project, **Client.Tests**, which contains a single script demonstrating how to use Mocha to test the TODO sample.

->Note the compiler directive here which makes sure that the Shared tests are only included when executing in a Javascript (Fable) context.
+>Note the compiler directive here which makes sure that the Shared tests are only included when executing in a JavaScript (Fable) context.
 They are covered by Expecto under dotnet as you can see in **Server.Tests.fs**.

 #### 1. Launch the test server